w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 1. Information that is required by the <INS>**[[non-web document](#document) or [software](#software)]**</INS> but omitted by the user

-2. Information that is provided by the user but that falls outside data format parameters or values
+2. Information that is provided by the user but that falls outside the required data format or values
 </div>

 </DD></DL>